MLD3/UnderstandingDynamicGraphs/README.md

 [AISTATS 2025] Understanding GNNs and Homophily in Dynamic Node Classification

 ## Instructions for Reproducibility
-1. In the `generation` directory, use the following command to download and preprocess datasets from PyTorch Geometric:
+1. In the `generation` directory, use the following command to download and preprocess datasets:
    ```bash
    source generate_graphs.sh
    ```